United States Holocaust Memorial Museum

 United States Holocaust Memorial Museum Review

-Museums usually celebrate the best that humanity can achieve, but this museum instead documents the worst.
+This museum asks visitors to consider how the Holocaust was made possible by the choices of individuals, institutions and governments, and what lessons they hold for us today.
 The permanent exhibition tells the stories of the millions of Jews, Gypsies, Jehovah's Witnesses, homosexuals, political prisoners, the mentally ill, and others killed by the Nazis between 1933 and 1945.
 The exhibitions are detailed and graphic; the experiences memorable and powerful.

 The presentation is as extraordinary as the subject matter: upon arrival, you are issued an "identity card" containing biographical information on a real person from the Holocaust.
 As you move through the museum, you read sequential updates on your card.